 This course includes factors that shape and condition administrative institutions; formal organizational theory; regulatory activities and administrative responsibility in a democratic society.
+Availability: On demand

 CJ/PSY 421 Juvenile Delinquency

 This course is a study of causes and nature of juvenile delinquency, the development of juvenile courts, probation and other rehabilitative programs.